 - An indexer.
-If the license master is also an indexer, it will be that indexer's license master as well.
+If the license master is located on an indexer, it will be that indexer's license master as well.

 For a general discussion of management component colocation, see Components that help to manage your deployment in the Distributed Deployment Manual.

-- Install one or more Enterprise licenses.
+- Install Enterprise licenses.
 See Install a license.

-- Configure one or more license slaves.
+- Configure license slaves.
 See Configure a license slave.